 Chrain is a pungent horseradish condiment that can definitely bring tears to your eyes—good tears.
 The must-have accompaniment to gefilte fish, chrain also an ideal counterpoint to rich meats like brisket, and fabulous in everything from deviled eggs to Bloody Marys.

-Jarred horseradish is widely available in supermarkets and delis, but the homemade stuff is incomparably delicious.
-It's easy to make in a food processor, too.
-(For a more rustic texture, you can grate the horseradish by hand on a box grater, but be aware that some find the sinus-clearing fumes a bit overwhelming.)
+Jarred horseradish is widely available in supermarkets and delis, but this pareve kind is incomparably delicious, plus is easily made in a food processor.
+For a more rustic texture, you can grate the horseradish by hand on a box grater, but be aware that some find the sinus-clearing fumes a bit overwhelming.

-Chrain is a fixture of many Passover seders, where it's used as maror -- or the bitter herbs -- though it's neither bitter nor an herb!
-In fact, according to the renowned food historian Gil Marks, using horseradish as maror is a relatively recent development; as strange as it may sound, it was originally used during Passover as an ingredient in some charoset recipes.
+Chrain is a fixture of many Passover seders, where it's used as maror —or the bitter herbs —though it's neither bitter nor an herb.
+In fact, according to the renowned food historian Gil Marks, using horseradish as maror is a relatively recent development, as it was originally used during Passover as an ingredient in some charoset recipes.

 - 6 ounces beets (scrubbed and trimmed)